alfredosc8/BasicTV/README.md

 ##How would I watch content?
 All channels are downloaded and contained in the tv_window_t type.
 This type is responsible for syncing time throughout a channel, as well as positioning information, selecting streams, among other ideas.

+There is only one tv_window_t type allowed currently (will improve to a multiplexer system), and this is interfaced with through the console currently.
+IR remotes will be added in the future.